epicbinlee/xjdlb.github.io/source/_posts/configure hadoop on ubuntu and connect to eclipse on ubuntu or win10.md

 mathjax: true
 ---

-This article describes how to configure hadoop2.7.6 on ubuntu and connect to hadoop2.7.6 using eclipse on ubuntu and windows10 respectively.
+This article describes how to configure hadoop2.7.6 on ubuntu and connect to hadoop2.7.6 using eclipse on ubuntu and windows 10 respectively.

 <!-- more -->